-Resource Name URI and Description Parameterized Search /vXX.X/parameterizedSearch/?q= search string Executes a simple RESTful search using parameters instead of a SOSL clause.
-Indicate parameters in a URL in the GET method.
-Or, use POST for more complex JSON searches.
-Process Approvals /vXX.X/process/approvals/ Returns a list of all approval processes.
-Can also be used to submit a particular record if that entity supports an approval process and one has already been defined.
-Records can be approved and rejected if the current user is an assigned approver.
-Process Rules /vXX.X/process/rules/ Returns a list of all active workflow rules.
-If a rule has actions, the actions will be listed under the rule.
-Can also be used to trigger all workflow rules that are associated with a specified record.
-The actions for a rule are only fired if the rule's criteria is met.
-Query /vXX.X/query/?q= soq1 Executes the specified SOQL query.
+Resource Name URI and Description Executes the specified SOQL query.
 QueryAll /vXX.X/queryAll/?q= soq1 Executes the specified SOQL query.
 Results can include deleted, merged and archived records.
 Quick Actions /vXX.X/quickActions/ Return a list of global quick actions and their types, as well as custom fields and objects that appear in the Chatter feed.
 Recently Viewed Items /vXX.X/recent Gets the most recently accessed items that were viewed or referenced by the current user.
+Record Count /vXX.X/limit/recordCount Lists information about object record counts in your organization.
 Relevant Items /vXX.X/sobjects/relevantItems Gets the current user's most relevant items.
 Relevant items include records for objects in the user's global search scope and also most recently used (MRU) objects.
-Search /vXX.X/search/?q= sos1 Executes the specified SOSL search.
+Search /vXX.X/search/?g= sosl Executes the specified SOSL search.
 The search string must be URL-encoded.
 Search Scope and Order /vXX.X/search/scopeOrder Returns an ordered list of objects in the default global search scope of a logged-in user.
 Global search keeps track of which objects the user interacts with and how often and arranges the search results accordingly.
 Objects used most frequently appear at the top of the list.
 Search Result Layouts /vXX.X/searchlayout/?q= Comma delimited object list Returns search result layout information for the objects in the query string.
 For each object, this call returns the list of fields displayed on the search results page as columns, the number of rows displayed on the first page, and the label used on the search results page.
+Search Suggested Article Title Matches /vXX.X/search/suggestTitleMatches?q= search string &language= article language &publishStatus= article publication status Returns a list of Salesforce Knowledge article titles that match the user's search query string.
+Provides a shortcut to navigate directly to likely relevant articles before the user performs a search.
+Search Suggested Queries vXX.X/search/suggestSearchQueries?q= search string &language= language of guery Returns a list of suggested searches based on the user's query string text matching searches that other users have performed in Salesforce Knowledge.
+Provides a way to improve search effectiveness, before the user performs a search.